 Since the weighted average number can help account for changes in the number of shares outstanding, it can give you a more realistic picture of what’s going on with the company.

 Before you can use the formulas above, you’ll need to figure out the different parts of the equation.
 Here’s everything you need to know.

 Start by figuring out the number of shares outstanding.

 What’s shares outstanding?
 This figure includes all shares currently held between shareholders plus shares held by investors.
 It also includes shares held by company insiders, like employees and partners.

 To find this number, you need to check out the company’s balance sheet.
 On it, you’ll see a section dedicated to shareholders’ equity.
 Usually, it’s toward the bottom of the document, but every document will be a little different.

 You’ll see line items for preferred stock, common stock, and sometimes treasury stock.
 These line items will each include the shares outstanding.

-Sometimes things occur during a reporting period that can throw off the number of shares outstanding.
-For instance, if a stock splits or if more shares are issued for any reason, it can throw off the calculation.
+Sometimes unique events can throw off the number of shares outstanding.
+For instance, if a stock splits or if more shares are issued for any reason, it could skew the number.